cap-js/docs/java/change-tracking.md

 It has the following arguments:

 - pair of `Path` instances (`newPath` and `oldPath`) reflecting the new and old state of the entity
-- element that represents current changed element
+- changed element as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html)
 - new and old value as an `Object` instances.

 Paths have the same target (the entity where changed element is) but their values represent the old and new state of the entity as a whole including non-changed elements.